-In addition, the students in Chile have the opportunity to volunteer for as many as 40 days/night work per year at the La Silla Paranal Observatory.
+In addition, the students in Chile have the opportunity to volunteer for as many as 40 days/nights work per year at the La Silla Paranal Observatory.
 These duties are decided on a trimester by trimester basis, aiming at giving the student insight into the observatory operations and shall not interfere with the research project of the student in Santiago.
-The outline of the terms of service for students (http://www.eso.org/gen-fac/adm/pers/student.html) provides some more details on employment conditions and benefits.